 Adrenaline junkies will definitely get their share of the excite-driven chemical.
 Flight nursing is face-paced and dynamic and you must be able to adapt and change at a moment’s notice.
 You also need to be ok with flying, because that’s a pretty big job requirement.
 There’s also a considerable amount of alphabet soup and certifications that you have to acquire and maintain, so it isn’t for the lazy.

 Insight From a Flight Nurse

 Beth, like many flight nurses before her, had some misconceptions about some of the requirements for becoming a flight nurse.
-The first one being that flight nurses must weight less 125 lbs, which is simply not true.
+The first one is that flight nurses must weigh less than 125 lbs, which is simply not true.
 She stated the maximum weight for a female flight nurse is 240lbs.
 So most won’t have to go on any major diets to be considered for a role.
 However, the job is physically demanding and you should be in shape to perform.

 Beth’s advice for anyone interested in flight nursing is to take advantage of the ride-along opportunities that many medical flight organizations offer.
 She states that you might have to wait a few days to be able to go on a flight but it would give you the best opportunity possible to see if you would be a good fit for the job.